Tracie Thoms: Career

 She played Etta, Diana Prince's personal assistant, in NBC's Wonder Woman pilot.

 Thoms had a role in the 2014 version of Annie, playing Annie's "fake mother", a character based on Lily St. Regis in the original musical.

-In 2016, she appeared in the Broadway Tony-nominated revival of Falsettos as Dr. Charlotte.
+In 2016, she appeared in the Broadway revival of Falsettos as Dr. Charlotte.

+Since 2018, Thoms has played the recurring role of Karen Wilson in the Los Angeles first responders drama 9-1-1.
+She will reprise the role of Lily in the 2026 film The Devil Wears Prada 2.

 Awards

-In 2016, Thoms was Emmy nominated in the Outstanding Actress In A Short Form Comedy Or Drama Series category for "Send Me: An Original Web Series" which was released on BET.com.
+In 2016, Thoms was Emmy nominated in the Outstanding Actress in a Short Form Comedy or Drama Series category for "Send Me: An Original Web Series" which was released on BET.com.